MAGFest: New venues and expansion (2012–2020)

-COVID-19 pandemic and hiatus (2020-2021)
+COVID-19 pandemic and hiatus (2020–2021)

 The COVID-19 pandemic negatively affected the event.
 Super MAGFest 2020 was conducted that January, shortly before social distancing restrictions were introduced, but MAGWest 2020 and 2021 could only be conducted as digital events.
 A September 2020 announcement cancelled the in-person Super MAGFest 2021, which had been due to take part the coming January.
 The announcement also indicated that the future of MAGfest in general was uncertain.

-In addition to the financial challenge the pandemic represented, with the loss of 95% of the organisation's revenue for the year, "interpersonal and cultural issues" within the senior management team led to instability.
-In November 2020, an organisation named "friends of MAGFest" expressed concern about the MAGFest board of directors, alleging financial neglect, mismanagement and abuse by the Executive Director, Paul Birtel.
-After negotiations with Friends of MAGFest, Birtel fired three board members associated with the group as well as the events director Debra Lenik, which in effect cancelled the planned virtual event for 2021.
-Lenik considered the move a retaliatory action, and was told that she could only keep her health insurance if she signed an agreement not to sue the organisation.
+In addition to the financial challenge the pandemic represented, with the loss of 95% of the organization's revenue for the year, "interpersonal and cultural issues" within the senior management team led to instability.
+In November 2020, an organization named "friends of MAGFest" expressed concern about the MAGFest board of directors, alleging financial neglect, mismanagement and abuse by the Executive Director, Paul Birtel.
+After negotiations with Friends of MAGFest, Birtel fired three board members associated with the group, as well as the events director, Debra Lenik, which effectively cancelled the planned virtual event for 2021.
+Lenik considered the move a retaliatory action, and was told that she could only keep her health insurance if she signed an agreement not to sue the organization.
 The entire board resigned in January 2021, and Paul Birtel himself resigned 10 days later.
-Through the following three months the new board worked to stabilise the organisation, with Lenik being rehired in her original role in April 2021.
-The organisation announced some structural changes including the presence of volunteer staff on the board, as well as the return of former staff members and volunteers.
+Through the following three months the new board worked to stabilize the organization, with Lenik being rehired in her original role in April 2021.
+The organization announced some structural changes, including the presence of volunteer staff on the board, as well as the return of former staff members and volunteers.

-Return (2022- present)
+Return (2022–present)

 Super MAGFest 2022 was formally announced in August 2021, confirming a return to the in-person event schedule.
 The event was held successfully, though there was a significant decline in attendees compared to the 24,000 seen at the peak in January 2020.
 10,581 people attended in 2022, rising to 18,987 in 2023.
-Super MAGFest 2024 was announced on May 31, 2023 and was the first event to sell out at the Gaylord National Harbour Convention Centre, with an attendance of around 30,000.
+Super MAGFest 2024 was announced on May 31, 2023 and was the first event to sell out at the Gaylord National Harbor Convention Centre, with an attendance of around 30,000.

 MAGLabs returned in 2025, now held at a new venue in Baltimore.
 The revived MAGLabs focuses on games related arts and crafts, such as tabletop miniatures and scenery.
 The relaunched MAGLabs was a smaller, one day event with free entry.